Trey Burton: Professional career

+Pre-draft

 Burton received an invitation to the NFL combine and attended as one of 22 collegiate tight ends.
 His multiple positions through college made it difficult for scouts and analysts to determine what position he would play professionally.
 Standing at 6'2", he tied Tennessee State's A. C. Leonard as the shortest tight ends at the combine and was the lightest by 11 lbs.
 Burton finished with the fastest 40-yard dash time, tied for second in the three-cone drill, and fourth in the short shuttle among his position group at the combine.
 On March 17, 2014, Burton opted to participate at Florida's pro day, along with Dominique Easley, Solomon Patton, Loucheiz Purifoy, Marcus Roberson, Jon Halapio, Jonotthan Harrison, Ronald Powell, Jaylen Watkins, and two other teammates.
 He performed the vertical jump (33"), broad jump (9'5"), short shuttle (4.31), three-cone drill (7.01), and running back drills for the representatives and scouts from 32 NFL teams.
 Burton lowered his time in the short shuttle and three-cone drill, while also increasing his broad and vertical jumps from the combine.
 At the conclusion of the pre-draft process, Burton was projected to be a seventh round pick or be a priority undrafted free agent by NFL draft experts and analysts.
 He was ranked as the 39th best wide receiver prospect in the draft by NFLDraftScout.com.

 Philadelphia Eagles

 2014

-Burton was not selected in the 2014 NFL Draft.
+Burton was not selected in the 2014 NFL draft.
 On May 10, 2014, the Philadelphia Eagles signed him as an undrafted free agent to a three-year, $1.53 million contract that includes $20,000 guaranteed and a signing bonus of $7,500.
 Throughout training camp, Burton competed for a roster spot against James Casey, Emil Igwenagu, and Blake Annen.
 He caught nine passes for 100-yards and a touchdown in four preseason games.
 Head coach Chip Kelly named Burton the fourth tight end on the Eagles' depth chart, behind Zach Ertz, Brent Celek, and James Casey.
 The Eagles initially had three roster spots for tight ends, but decided to make Burton the fourth after determining it was too risky to place him on waivers.